kiran3807/python-promise-tutorial/README.md

 `async_function_1` is passed `call_back_1` as call-back.
 Inside `call_back_1`, we define another call-backm `call_back_2`.
 We call `async_function_2` inside the same function and pass `call_back_2` as a call-back.

+[Here is a demonstration of the use of callbacks](https://github.com/kiran3807/python-promise-tutorial/blob/master/thread_callbacks.py) in a multi-threaded environment

 ##The problem with call-backs :